todayisnow/RabbitMQ.Examples/readme.md

 ### Considerations:

 - **Correlation ID:**
-  - A unique identifier helps correlate requests with their corresponding replies.
+  - A unique identifier helps correlate requests with their corresponding replies. or you can use Header

 - **Timeouts and Error Handling:**
   - Implement timeouts and proper error handling to handle scenarios where replies are delayed or errors occur.